Blue-Ocean-Koi-Fish/lit-hub/README.md

 [![Product Name Screen Shot][product-screenshot]](https://lit-hub.herokuapp.com/)

-A highly accessable website that serves books from the gutendex api that can be read and stored through the app, even when offline.
+A highly accessable website that serves books from the Gutendex API that can be read and stored through the app, even when offline.

 <p align="right">(<a href="#top">back to top</a>)</p>